malemaner/RepData_PeerAssessment1/PA1_template.md

 sub_nas <- nike_data[is.na(nike_data),]
 sub_nas$steps <- merge(steps_pattern, sub_nas)$average_steps
 ```
-3.Create a new dataset that is equal to the original dataset but with the missing data filled in.
+3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r
 # create the new dataset